November 19, 2019 4 min read

 DIY Lure Basket

 Are rats avoiding your trap bait?
-The A24 trap comes with a specially-formulated chocolate lure to attract rats and mice.
+The A24 trap comes with a specially-formulated chocolate lure to attract rats and mice, and nut butter formula is also available.
 However, rats are actually very picky eaters.
 They will only eat food they trust and will often taste a small amount of a new food to see if they get sick before coming back and eating more.

 When they find a food source they trust, they will usually stick to it and avoid other food sources.
 This is very common in locations where there are bowls of dog or cat food left outside.